 On August 30, 2011, Mineral Area College issued voter-approved general obligation bonds of \$8,000,000 for the purpose of renovating, improving and furnishing College buildings and related facilities.
 Specifically, the proceeds of this debt was used for improvements to the library and technology buildings and additions and improvements to the Fredericktown Outreach Center.
 Interest will be payable semi-annually on March 1 and September 1 at interest rates ranging from 2.75% to 3.2%.
 Principal payments began in 2019 continuing through 2026.
-The balance on these bonds on June 30, 2019 was \$7,800,000.
+The balance on these bonds on June 30, 2020 was \$6,850,000.
+The bonds were refinanced in the post balance sheet period.
+See Note -17.